annathepiper/wp-test-demo-java/README.md

 * Use of a POM file to set Maven dependencies and to run the test suite via Maven as well as TestNG
 * Testing against a site running as a Docker container
 * Use of Log4j to do basic logging
+* Negative as well as positive test cases for the various endpoints

 ## Running the code yourself